Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Proposed Method

 The performance impact of the two hyper-parameters has been studied~\cite{hou2016dsets, chen2020enhancing}, and the conclusion is that DBSCAN is more sensitive to $\varepsilon$ than to $minPts$.
 A wrong choice of $\varepsilon$ can substantially hinder the performance, requiring domain knowledge to select its optimal value.
 A dataset with high intra-class variability might yield non-convex and sparse clusters, rendering the intra-class data points far away from each other while inter-class samples are closer.
 To account for this, a higher $\varepsilon$ would be needed to group sparse samples in the same cluster.
 In turn, datasets with lower intra-class variability might require a lower $\varepsilon$, as a larger value could introduce false positives in the same cluster.

 The described problem is common to several Person ReID benchmarks.
 Market1501~\cite{zheng2015scalable} is a dataset that comprises 751 identities recorded from six different cameras in the training set, while MSMT17~\cite{wei2018person} has 1041 identities recorded from fifteen different cameras.
 Identities on MSMT17 have larger intra-class variability than on Market1501 as the number of different views of an identity is prone to be higher.
 Thus, different datasets require different values of $\varepsilon$, and this has also been pointed out in prior art.
 In~\cite{Chen_2021_ICCV}, the authors use a lower value for Market1501 ($\varepsilon = 0.5$) and a larger value for MSMT17 ($\varepsilon = 0.6$) to account for dataset complexity.
-In~\cite{chen2020enhancing}, the authors adjust the value of $\varepsilon$ to obtain better results.
-However, in an unsupervised scenario, it not possible to select an optimal value for $\varepsilon$ as there is no prior knowledge of the target data.
-Therefore, it is paramount to develop a clustering algorithm that does not depend on hyper-parameter tuning.
+In~\cite{zhang2022implicit}, the authors adjust the value of $\varepsilon$ to obtain better results.
+However, in a fully-unsupervised scenario, it is impossible to select an optimal value for $\varepsilon$ as there is no prior knowledge of the target data.
+Therefore, it is paramount to develop a clustering algorithm that does not depend on hyperparameter tuning.

 We propose an ensemble-based clustering algorithm.
 As different values of $\varepsilon$ yield different clusters, we run DBSCAN with different $\varepsilon$ values and combine their results into a single final result.
 The proposed method effectively deals with noisy cases, allowing different but closer dense regions to be assigned to the same cluster, avoiding false positives and alleviating the burden of choosing the proper value for $\varepsilon$.